madskristensen/WebEssentials2017/README.md

 - [ZenCoding](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.ZenCoding)

-If you already have one or more of these extensions installed, Web Extension Pack will not re-install them.
+If you already have one or more of these extensions installed, Web Essentials will not re-install them.
 It will simply just skip them.

 ### Honorable mentions